 You might define the word wellness as the state of being in which a person is in good physical and mental health.
 Wellness could be another way of saying that a person is tending to the many facets of their well being and including a wide variety of activities to support a holistic way of staying healthy.
+Wellness activities for recovery are crucial for creating a relapse prevention plan for after treatment.
+A holistic approach allows you to continue on your addiction recovery journey in a way that keeps your mind and body healthy and well.

 In fact, you might bridge together wellness with the word wellness, as it is often used interchangeably.
 For instance, SAMHSA launched the National Wellness Week in 2011 where they’ve outlined and promoted eight dimensions of wellness.
 At the same time, addressing a person holistically means that all the facets of their life are being considered in terms of how they have an impact on the whole.

-SAMHSA’s vision of wellness is a holistic one
+SAMHSA’s Vision of Wellness is a Holistic One

 Emotional—Being able to manage life effectively and sustain satisfying relationships